 Surprising Remote Work Burnout Statistics in 2024

 Many employees have fought to retain the right to work from home, while many employers have tried to resist.
-Meanwhile, some employees and employers have adapted to a —creating a balance between home- and office-based working.
+Meanwhile, some employees and employers have adapted to a hybrid model—creating a balance between home- and office-based working.

 For some, the switch to remote working may have been a welcome change.
 However, in the years following the pandemic, HR managers had to confront the important issue of remote work burnout, and its impact on employee engagement and employee well-being.